gsa153/gsa153.github.io/rulebook.md

 * Secretly insert fake matches into the game.
 * Remain undetected while pushing the café toward chaos.

+##### 🎲 Setup

+ * One player volunteers as the Order Taker.
+ * The Order Taker:
+     * Shuffles a number of Customer role cards equal to the number of baristas minus one.
+     * Adds one Sabotage card to the mix.
+ * Each barista receives one face-down role card.
+ * Players check their role privately and keep it face-down for the rest of the game.

 ##### 🏆 How to Win

 Honest Team Wins If: